 All pesticides intended for use on the installations must be found on the List of Approved Pesticides.
 The IPMC maintains this list, which is updated periodically because some pesticides may no longer be registered by the USEPA and/or no longer authorized for use in Virginia.
 Additionally, DoD policies may ban the use of given pesticides from use on military installations.
 Furthermore, JBLE - Eustis or JBLE - Langley may deem certain pesticides inappropriate for use on the installation based on unique issues even when such pesticides are approved for use in Virginia (JBLE - Eustis 2020; JBLE - Langley 2021a).
 Generation of hazardous materials and wastes associated with the Proposed Action is unlikely.
 Pesticide applicators would calculate the amount of pesticide needed for a given area/mission and use it to completion.
 The only potential for generation of waste would be if a pesticide is purchased but never used and an expiration date (if applicable) is exceeded.
-This could occur if JBLE purchases a pesticide is never used.
+This could occur if JBLE purchases a pesticide and stores it at the installations in preparation for an unexpected need, but then the pesticide is never used.
 Additionally, JBLE would not be responsible for the purchase, storage, or disposal of herbicides used for common reed control because these efforts would be conducted by a licensed, approved contractor.